AugustasV/aws-bootcamp-cruddur-2023/journal/week3.md

 To enable JWT access tokens, I integrated the `Flask-AWSCognito` library (https://github.com/cgauge/Flask-AWSCognito).
 While this library was helpful in validating the token and ensuring system integrity, it lacked documentation and had some limitations.
 To address these issues, I reused portions of code from the library and integrated them into my code.
 The integration of AWS Cognito into my code was not well-documented or straightforward, which presented additional challenges.

-We decided not to use boto3, the AWS Python library, because using it would require hitting the AWS API every time we wanted to check the Cognito token, which is not an efficient way to handle things.
+Decided not to use boto3, the AWS Python library, because using it would require hitting the AWS API every time we wanted to check the Cognito token, which is not an efficient way to handle things.

-As an alternative, we considered using the [aws-jwt-verify](https://github.com/awslabs/aws-jwt-verify) library, which was created for node.js backends, not Python.
+As an alternative, considered using the [aws-jwt-verify](https://github.com/awslabs/aws-jwt-verify) library, which was created for node.js backends, not Python.
 Although it is well-documented and could be used in a sidecar container, it would still require paying for the cost of running the container.
-Additionally, if we were to deploy multiple applications, each one would need its own sidecar container to obtain the JWT token, which would increase costs.

-Instead, we opted to integrate the JWT verification code into our Python code, even though it required a bit more effort to implement.
+Additionally, if there is a case to deploy multiple applications, each one would need its own sidecar container to obtain the JWT token, which would increase costs.
+To integrate the JWT verification code into our Python code, even though it required a bit more effort to implement.
 This approach is cheaper in the long run and eliminates the need for an intermediate sidecar container.

-Another third-party option we considered was the [cognitojwt](https://github.com/borisrozumnuk/cognitojwt) Python library.
-However, we would need to check the code quality of the library before using it.
+Another third-party option is the [cognitojwt](https://github.com/borisrozumnuk/cognitojwt) Python library.
+However, always need to check the code quality of the library before using it.
 Libraries created by AWS or other reputable companies are usually better supported and more reliable.

 It is important to note that a JWT token contains specific encoded values and should be handled with care to ensure the security and integrity of the system.